Reasons to shop from us

 Our first publication: "The Courtesan and the Sadhu (a novel about Maya, Dharma, and God)," a spiritual novel by Mysore Prakash (Originally published under pen name Satya Avatar) is now available.
-Click here to order!
+For the kindle version, click here.
+Don't have a kindle?
+Get one here.

 Mysore Prakash was recently interviewed by The Art and Soul of North Texas, which features local artists and writers from the Dallas area.
 To hear his interview, click here.